Asymptotically conical Calabi-Yau manifolds, I: Introduction

 These two examples are related by {a} hyper-K{\"a}hler rotation if $n = 2$.
 If $n > 2$, then the first cone has no deformations.
 If $n > 3$, then the second cone has no crepant resolutions.
 Both manifolds are quasiprojective and may be compactified by adding positive divisors at infinity.

 \begin{example} Construct $M = X \setminus D$, where $X$ is a singular cubic $3$-fold $z_1 F(z) + z_2 G(z) = 0$ in $\P^4$ blown up along the plane $z_1 = z_2 = 0$, and $D$ denotes the proper transform of a hyperplane section avoiding the $4$ singularities.
 Then $M$ has a maximal compact analytic subset consisting of $4$ copies of $\P^1$.
-AC Ricci-flat metrics on $M$ were obtained in \cite{Tian}.
-This example represents a \emph{bubble tree} from the point of view of singularity formation: The tangent cone to the singularity is the complex cone over a cubic surface; the deepest bubbles are small resolutions of the conifold \cite{delaossa}. \end{example}
+AC Ricci-flat K\"ahler metrics on $M$ were obtained in \cite{Tian}.
+In terms of singularity formation, this example represents a \emph{bubble tree}: The tangent cone to the singularity is the cone over a cubic surface; the deepest bubbles are small resolutions of the conifold (see \cite{delaossa} and Example \ref{ex:cdo}). \end{example}